INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

-- Although implants haven't received FDA approval, they are considered as safe as other body modifications, such as tattoos or piercings.
+Implants are generally regarded as safe, comparable to other body modifications like tattoos or piercings, though they carry similar inherent risks, including rejection, infection, or allergic reactions.

 </details>